makrai/notes/wang19-glue-multitask-benchmark.md

     * still achieves a fairly low absolute score
-    * Analysis with our diagnostic dataset reveals that our baseline models deal well with strong lexical signals but struggle with deeper logical structure.
+    * Analysis with our diagnostic dataset reveals that our baseline models deal well with strong lexical signals but struggle with deeper logical structure
 * In summary, we offer:
   * nine sentence or sentence-pair NLU tasks, built on established annotated datasets and selected to cover a diverse range of text genres, dataset sizes, and degrees of difficulty
   * online evaluation platform and leaderboard, based primarily on privately-held test data.
-The platform is model-agnostic, and can evaluate any method capable of producing results on all nine tasks.
+The platform is model-agnostic, and can evaluate any method capable of producing results on all nine tasks
-  * An expert-constructed diagnostic evaluation dataset.
+  * An expert-constructed diagnostic evaluation dataset
   * Baseline results for several major existing approaches to sentence repr

 # 3 TASKS